adhithyan-h-nair/exercism-solution/README.md

 # exercism-solution
-This is a repor to backup my solution from exercism.
+This is a repo to backup my solution from exercism.